ojdo/gbnm/README.md

 This might become an FAQ section, if any Q's will being asked.

-From my experience, the number of parameters (`length(xmin)`) should be small, e.g. up to 5 or 6.
+From my experience, the number of parameters `n` should be small, e.g. up to 5 or 6.
+In other words: this heuristics scales pretty badly with higher number of parameters.

-As -- depending on the number of parameters -- several thousand iterations (i.e. evaluations of function `fun`) are needed, its runtime should be as short as possible (as in fractions of a second).
+As -- depending on the number of parameters `n` -- several thousand iterations (i.e. evaluations of function `fun`) are needed, its runtime should be as short as possible (as in fractions of a second).

 ## Copyright